tingchihc/metasumperceiver/dataset/README.md

 ### Search news images

-1. Run the following code and you will get the news images similar like sample.
+1. Run the following code and you will get the news images similar like the [sample](https://github.com/tingchihc/metasumperceiver/tree/main/dataset/sample).
 ```
 python search_img.py
 ```